-Frequented by small groups, Crazy Horse is a rocky narrow section of the river.
-It is a favorite spot due to its unique character.
+Frequented by small groups, Crazy Horse is a narrow section of the river located off the road between the Singing Hills play field and Box Canyon.
+It is fully exposed to the sun and maintains 5-6 feet in depth throughout.
+It is a favorite spot due to its unique character and relatively infrequent use during the summer season.
 There is a ladder, but the swim area is not marked by ropes.
-This waterfront is also used for fishing activities by LLFC.
+This waterfront is also regularly used for fishing activities.